Legal development

 The enduring arrangements

-Projects that are unable to satisfy the Gate 2 criteria at the time of application will also have the option of applying for a Gate 1 offer instead.
-A Gate 1 offer will include only an indicative connection date and an indicative connection location (unless the project is selected for connection point and capacity reservation).
+A Gate 1 offer will include only an indicative connection date and an indicative connection location (unless the project is selected for Connection Point and Capacity Reservation).
 Importantly, an application for a Gate 1 offer is not a prerequisite to a subsequent application for a Gate 2 offer.
-Moreover, only transmission connected projects and large embedded projects are eligible to apply for a Gate 1 offer (see below).

 Implications for connections to the distribution system

-It is proposed that for small and medium embedded generators, DNOs will carry out initial checks on whether projects satisfy the Gate 2 criteria and will then follow a process largely based around the Project Progression process that currently applies.
+For small and medium embedded generators, DNOs will carry out initial checks on whether projects satisfy the Gate 2 criteria and will then follow a process largely based around the Project Progression process that currently applies.
 The Statement of Works process is being removed, with Transmission Evaluation being introduced as a route for a DNO to request an Evaluation of Transmission Impact.
 DNOs will submit a Transmission Evaluation Application to NESO on behalf of their embedded customers, within the Gate 2 application window.
 The application can contain multiple embedded generator projects or one submission per embedded generator project.

 Large embedded generators will be able to apply for a BEGA/BELLA Gate 2 offer throughout the year, but the DNO will still need to submit a modification application (for transmission assessment) in the Gate 2 application window.
-NESO will verify whether a project has met the Gate 2 criteria as part of the processing of the BEGA/BELLA application.
+NESO will verify whether a project has met the Gate 2 criteria as part of processing of the BEGA/BELLA application.
 If a large embedded generator wishes to receive a Gate 1 offer prior to having met the Gate 2 criteria, it must submit the BEGA/BELLA application to NESO in the Gate 2 application window, but no modification application is needed from the DNO – the large embedded generator will receive a Gate 1 offer from NESO based on their BEGA/BELLA application.

-Following this call for input, NESO has now raised a new CUSC modification (CMP448) to introduce a Progression Commitment Fee (PCF) that will support future connections in the queue.
+Following this call for input, NESO raised a new CUSC modification (CMP448) to introduce a Progression Commitment Fee (PCF) that will support future connections in the queue.
 The PCF will only apply to generation projects that have already progressed through the first stages of the connections process to join the future Gate 2 connections queue but have not yet initiated statutory consents and submitted a planning permission which is a requirement of Milestone 1 (which is one of the "User Progression Milestones" referred to above).

 Under the proposals, NESO has indicated that the PCF will remain dormant unless a metric, which is indicative of the health of the connections queue exceeds a defined threshold.
 The proposed PCF applicable to a project will have an initial value of £2,500/MW, increasing at a rate of £2,500/MW at 6 monthly intervals up to a maximum of £10,000/MW for any individual project.
 Projects will be liable for the full value of their PCF upon termination of the project (or the appropriate portion of the PCF upon reduction of capacity) prior to successfully demonstrating achievement of Milestone 1.